Bank of America Corp.Find Ratings Reports

 Average.
 An average price-to-projected earnings ratio can signify an industry neutral stock price and average future growth expectations.

 BAC is trading at a valuation on par with its peers.

 Discount.
 The PEG ratio is the stock’s P/E divided by the consensus estimate of long-term earnings growth.
 Faster growth can justify higher price multiples.

 Discount.
 A lower price-to-book ratio makes a stock more attractive to investors seeking stocks with lower market values per dollar of equity on the balance sheet.

-Higher.
+Lower.
 Elevated earnings growth rates can lead to capital appreciation and justify higher price-to-earnings ratios.

-Discount.
+Average.
 In the absence of P/E and P/B multiples, the price-to-sales ratio can display the value investors are placing on each dollar of sales.